INRIA/scikit-learn-mooc/jupyter-book/ensemble/ensemble_wrap_up_quiz.md

 +++

 Compare a `sklearn.ensemble.GradientBoostingClassifier` and a `sklearn.ensemble.RandomForestClassifier` with both 300 trees.
-Evaluate both models with a 10-fold cross-validation and repeat the experiment 10 times.
+To do so, repeat 10 times a 10-fold cross-validation by using the balanced accuracy as metric.
+For each of the ten try, compute the average of the cross-validation score for both models.
+Count how many times a model is better than the other.

 ```{admonition} Question
 On average, is the gradient boosting better than the random forest?